scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 ---
 layout: distill
 title: Rethinking the Diffusion Model from a Langevin Perspective
-description: >
+description:
   Diffusion models are often introduced from multiple perspectives—such as VAEs, score matching, or flow matching—accompanied by dense and technically demanding mathematics that can be difficult for beginners to grasp.
-This article offers a fresh Langevin perspective on diffusion models to lower the technical barrier, aiming to present diffusion models in a simpler, clearer, and more intuitive way while addressing the following questions:
+This article offers a fresh Langevin perspective on diffusion models to lower the technical barrier, aiming to present diffusion models in a simpler, clearer, and more intuitive way while addressing the following questions
   1. How does the reverse process invert the forward process to generate data from pure noise?
   2. How can ODE-based and SDE-based diffusion models be unified under a single framework?
   3. Why are diffusion models theoretically superior to ordinary VAEs?